 Treatment and prevention

-There are no specific treatments for mononucleosis.
+There are no specific treatments.
 Antiviral drugs are used extremely rarely, only in the case of suspected lymphoproliferative complications.

 Treatment is not necessary, if necessary, painkillers are most often used.
 Usually paracetamol is recommended.
 Be careful when taking paracetamol.
 Always follow the doses recommended for your age group!
 Other drugs in mononucleosis are used as needed, e.g. in the case of dyspnea associated with closing the airways by swelling, drugs from the group of steroids are used.